Crystal Palace Theatre: History

-The Crystal Palace Threatre was built in 1928 by contractor N. Cole for the Hippodrome Theatre Company at a cost of £15,000.
+The Crystal Palace Theatre was built in 1928 by contractor N. Cole for the Hippodrome Theatre Company at a cost of £15,000.
 On 26 January 1929 it opened its doors to the public with a ceremony conducted by the Mayor of Eden Borough.
 It originally had a cabaret downstairs and a theatre upstairs.
+The downstairs cabaret also served as a dancehall and was known as the Winter Garden.
 It would later screen silent films and by August 1929 it had started to show films with sound using speakers imported from America.
 The first movie screening caused the local power station to short circuit.
+The theatre had an orchestra to accompany silent films and also showed vaudeville and musicals.
 The downstairs basement was used for fundraising dances for local sporting groups.
 This led to Epi Shalfoon running the basement as a dance hall from 1935 to 1944.
+Shalfoon died on stage in 1953 and his act was replaced with Merv Thomas.

 During the Second World War the theatre was used to show films detailing what to do in an emergency and hosted first aid classes.

 Since the 1950s the Crystal Palace Theatre has served as a music venue due to the efforts of Phil Warren.
-Warren would run weekly dances in the downstairs from 1958–1973.
+Warren would run weekly dances in the downstairs from 1958 to 1973.

 During the 1960s Warren applied for a liquor licence as he had hoped to turn the venue into a cabaret and bar.
 The licence was later declined due to complaints from local residents.
 Warren had the theatre renovated in 1968 in an attempt to attract more customers.
 The failure to obtain a liquor license combined with the advent of television and changing social climate resulted in the theatre not being profitable.
 It was later sold in 1977 to Raman Chhiba, he had proposed the theatre serve as the new venue for the Auckland Indian Association; however, the association decided on another venue and Chhiba decided to purchase the property himself.